VylpesLabs/random-bunny/docs/cli.md

 We currently support:
 - Linux (x64)
 - Windows (x64)
-- macOS (x64, Arm64\*)

 The git repository can also be cloned and ran via `yarn build` and `yarn start`.

 You can produce the binary using the `yarn package` command.
 This creates the binaries in the `./bin` folder.

-> **NOTE:** We are aware of a bug in the macOS Arm64 builds failing to execute.
-For now you're still able to use the x64 builds under Rosetta fine.
-This will hopefully be fixed in a future release.
+> **NOTE:** As of version 2.4 I will no longer be supporting and building macOS builds as I have no capacity to test and build for it.

 ## Default Output